 And for a more luxurious stay just minutes from the Prado beaches, here is the hotel I recommend for its peace and quiet: the Golden Tulip Villa Massalia.

-Do you want to visit Marseille? here's how Visit Marseille in 2 days or, Marseille with his dog
+And if you want to visit Marseille, then here is my walking tour of Marseille, Marseille itinerary in 2 days or, Marseille with his dog